rabbitstack/fibratus/docs/setup/installation.md

       - `./configure --host=x86_64-w64-mingw32`
       - `make install`

-### Building the executable {docsify-ignore}
+### Building the executable

 The **optional dependencies are only needed** if you'll be building features that interop with the C code.
 The Go compiler is instructed to ignore all features that trigger the [cgo](https://golang.org/cmd/cgo/), but you can control which features are built into Fibratus through the following build flags:

 - `filament`: compiles Fibratus with filaments support
-- `kcap`: compiles Fibratus with support for capturing/replaying kcap files
+- `cap`: compiles Fibratus with support for capturing/replaying capture files
 - `yara`: builds Fibratus with support for [Yara](https://virustotal.github.io/yara/) pattern matching

 To build the Fibratus binary without filament, kcap nor yara features, run the following command from the `cmd` shell and within the`fibratus` directory: